Permanent Lip Color

 - Take a non-aspirin pain reliever 30 minutes before

-- Discontinue Retin A skin care products close to the lips area two weeks prior and after your procedure.
+- Discontinue Retin A skin care products close to the lip area two weeks prior and for two weeks after your procedure.

 - Discontinue use of AHA skin care products close to the brow area one week prior to your procedure.